facebook/docusaurus/docs/guides-blog.md

 ]
 ```

-## Adding blog posts
+## Adding Posts

 To publish in the blog, create a file within the blog folder with a formatted name of `YYYY-MM-DD-My-Blog-Post-Title.md`.
 The post date is extracted from the file name.

-For example, we will create the following file `website/blog/2017-08-18-Introducing-Docusaurus.md`:
+For example, at `website/blog/2017-08-18-Introducing-Docusaurus.md`:

 ```
 ---